Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 The `calc_ndvi` function computes the average Normalized Difference Vegetation Index [(NDVI)](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) within a specified distance for a given location(s).
 The input for the function is `address_location`, which should be an `sf dataframe`.
 It is recommended to provide the `address location` with a projected Coordinate Reference System [(CRS)](https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html#:~:text=In%20layman%27s%20term%2C%20map%20projections,real%20places%20on%20the%20earth).
 If no projected CRS is provided, the address location will be automatically projected to [WGS 84 / World Mercator](https://epsg.io/3395).

 You have the option to provide a raster file containing NDVI values.
 However, if no raster file is provided, the function will use the [Sentinel-2-l2a](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) dataset from Planetary Computer as the default data source for calculating NDVI.
-The code snippet below shows how to calculate the NDVI for the neighbourhoods.
+The code snippet below shows how to calculate the NDVI for the neighborhoods.

 ``` r
 # Calculate the NDVI for neighborhoods